CtrlK

 Specificity

-Lists multiple specific concrete actions: 'collaborative filtering, matrix factorization, hybrid approaches' and specific use cases like 'product recommendations, personalization' plus technical challenges like 'cold start, sparsity, quality evaluation issues'.
+Lists multiple specific concrete actions and approaches: 'collaborative filtering, matrix factorization, hybrid approaches' and specific use cases like 'product recommendations, personalization' along with specific technical challenges like 'cold start, sparsity, quality evaluation issues'.

 3 / 3